andreashuber69/kiss-worker/README.md

 ```

 The usage from *./src/main.ts* is the same as in [Example 1](#example-1-single-function).
 What was done in a single file
 before is now split into two.
-Note that *./src/fibonacci.ts* only exports a **type**.
-Type-only exports and imports are
+Note that *./src/fibonacci.ts* only exports a **type**, so we can no longer pass
+the function itself.
+Instead, we pass a `FunctionInfo` instance to convey the required information.
+Type-only exports
-removed during compilation to ECMAScript.
+and imports are removed during compilation to ECMAScript.

 Finally, let's see how [Example 2](#example-2-object) can be implemented such that worker code is fully isolated.